Thomas Lenox Frederick

 After imprisonment on Martinique Frederick was exchanged and returned to duty, being charged with commissioning the new the Diomede 44 at the end of 1781.
 He went out to North America in June 1782, and in company with the Quebec 32, Captain Christopher Mason, and Astrea 32, Captain Matthew Squire, captured the heavy rebel American frigate South Carolina 40 on 20 December 1782 after an eighteen hour chase.
 He remained with the Diomede through to December of the following year when she was paid off.

-During May 1790 he commissioned the new Romulus 44 for service in home waters and in watch over Brest during the following year before paying her off in September 1791.
+In May 1790 he commissioned the new Romulus 44 for service in home waters during the Spanish Armament, and in watch over Brest during the following year before paying her off in September 1791.

 In January 1793 Frederick recommissioned the Illustrious 74, going out to the Mediterranean in April.
 From 22 August 1793 he was present at the occupation of Toulon and he later commanded this vessel in the siege of Bastia in the early part of 1794.
 The Illustrious fought at the Battle of Genoa on 13/14 March 1795, being in the fore of the action and losing all but her lower foremast, together with twenty men killed and seventy wounded.
 She was later taken in tow by the Meleager, but in increasingly bad weather she parted company five days later, her jury masts tumbling overboard.
 Later that day the pilot ran the Illustrious ashore between Spezzia and Leghorn where she was set on fire, the men being rescued by other ships of the fleet.
 For a third time in his career Frederick faced, and survived, a court martial into the loss of his ship.